-As recognized by the above authorities, 5 USC § 8909(f)(1) limits preemption to taxes "imposed, directly or indirectly, on a carrier" and this limitation is clearly expressed in the plain language of that preemption provision.
+5 USC § 8909(f)(1) limits preemption to taxes "imposed, directly or indirectly, on a carrier" (Emphasis added) and this limitation is clearly expressed in the plain language of that preemption provision.
 We need look no further than the plain language of the preemption provision in discerning Congress's intent.
 See CSX, 507 U.S. at 664.
-The taxpayers have not established that Washington's imposition of B&O tax on their gross revenues as health service providers is a direct or indirect tax imposed on a FEHBA carrier and preempted by 5 USC § 8909(f)(1).
+The Department, using similar analysis, has determined that payments to health care providers are not indirect taxation of the carriers.
+See Det.
+No. 13-240, 33 WTD 354 (2014).
+The taxpayer's case is indistinguishable.
+Taxpayer has not established that Washington's imposition of B&O tax on its gross revenues as health service providers is a direct or indirect tax imposed on a FEHBA carrier and preempted by 5 USC § 8909(f)(1).